hyginn/rptPlus/README.md

 ### 2.6.4.1 Exported Data

 Exported data is kept in the `./data` directory as an `.RData` file.
 It is made available to the user through a `load` operation and then exists in the package namespace, much like the package's loaded functions.
-However, it also needs to be documented, and to produce the required documentation requires a second file in the `./R` directory.
-To produce the file, create the
+However, it also needs to be documented, and to produce the required documentation requires a file in the `./R` directory.
+To produce the file, create a file with a valid `Roxygen2` header, just like a function script, that describes the data.
+Name it with `<name-of-your-data-object>.R`, make sure you have an `@export` field.
+The actual script body is just a `NULL` statement.

 **To use exported data in your package:**